rash-sh/rash/rash_book/src/contributing.md

 The goal of comments is to make the code more readable and grokkable by future developers.
-Once you have made your code as understandable as possible, add comments to make sure future developers can understand (A) what this piece of code's responsibility is within Rook's architecture and (B) why it was written as it was.
+Once you have made your code as understandable as possible, add comments to make sure future developers can understand (A) what this piece of code's responsibility is within Rash's architecture and (B) why it was written as it was.

 The below blog entry explains more the why's and how's of this guideline.